 3. Be Honest

 To expedite the processing of your car accident claim with State Farm, you must be honest in all your communications with them.
-Although you might think exaggerating the extent of your injuries could help you recover the compensation you need to cover your costs, it could have the opposite effect.
+Exaggerating the extent of your injuries can damage your claim.

 Medical professionals and vehicle repair shops see the aftermath of motor vehicle accidents daily.
 They understand the level of financial expenses, physical injuries, emotional trauma, anxiety, and stress that are involved.
-If you attempt to embellish the impact the car accident has had on your life, they will report their concerns to State Farm, who may then have an opportunity to deny you the compensation you would otherwise deserve.
+If you attempt to embellish how the car accident has impacted your life, they will report these concerns to State Farm.

-Do not exaggerate anything, but be sure to include even seemingly minor details when you are discussing the impact of the accident with your car accident lawyer and healthcare providers.
-Your attorney and physicians can guide you on what is valid to include and what could be unnecessary.
-This way, you are not at an increased risk of State Farm stalling your insurance claim review.
+Do not exaggerate anything, but do include even seemingly minor details when you are discussing the impact of the accident with your car accident lawyer and healthcare providers.
+Your attorney and physicians can guide you on what is valid to share and what could be unnecessary.

-State Farm may take several weeks or more to process your claim.
-However, with our car accident attorneys at John Foy & Associates working on your case, you can feel confident in our ability to make State Farm pay.
+So, how long does it take State Farm to settle claims?
+The insurance company may take several months to process your claim.
+However, with over 350 years of combined experience under their belts, you can trust the car accident attorneys at John Foy & Associates have what it takes to make State Farm pay.

-We will also help you bring your car accident case to court should it become necessary.
+We will also assist you in bringing your car accident case to court should that become necessary.
 Please fill out our confidential contact form or call our office to find out what is next for your State Farm insurance claim.